 For the crust:

-- Place the Maria or Graham crackers in a food processor and press until the crackers are finely crushed.
-You will need about 1 1 / 2 cup of crumbs for the crust.
-Melt the butter in a small saucepan or use an oven proof dish and melt in your microwave.
-Mix the crumbs, sugar and butter and press this mixture in your pie dish and chill in the refrigerator while you prepare the filling.
+- Place the Maria or Graham crackers in a food processor, crush them down until the crackers are finely pulverized.
+You will need about 1 -1 / 2 cup of these cookie crumbs for the crust.
+Melt the butter in a small saucepan over low heat, or use an oven proof dish to melt in your microwave.
+Mix the crumbs, sugar, and butter.
+Press this mixture on your pie dish, and chill in the refrigerator while you prepare the filling.

 For the filling:

-- Dissolve the gelatin in hot water, allow to cool.
+- Dissolve the gelatin in hot water, let it to cool.
 Blend the cream cheese, condensed milk and mango pulp with the gelatin.
-Cover the bottom of the pie shell with the mango mixture and allow to thicken in the refrigerator for at least two hours.
+Cover the bottom of the pie shell with the mango mixture and allow to thicken in the refrigerator for at least two and half hours.
 Garnish with whipped cream and chunks of mango.
-The end result will be a very creamy and delicious pie.
+The end result will be a very creamy, and delicious pie.

 Did you like the recipe?
 Please let me know in the comments section, do you have questions, or share the link with your friends.
 I hope you have an incredible time cooking!